-In addition to the 100+ useful articles presented on this website, we also offer a range of Chinese company verification services and company finder service that make performing checks on Chinese companies both easy and convenient.
+In addition to the 100+ useful articles presented on this website, we also offer a range of Chinese company verification services that make performing checks on Chinese companies both easy and convenient.

 Although many factory's have their own laboratories, few of these are independently certified so requesting testing by external testing body is a wise move in many circumstances.

 These testing bodies should be accredited and you can make sure of this by requesting a copy of their China laboratory accreditation certificate.